“Corporate culture is the only sustainable competitive advantage that is completely within the control of the entrepreneur.” – David Cummings

 Did you know that collaboration difficulties are employees’ least favorite part of remote work?
 In fact, 33 percent of workers say it is harder to collaborate with co-workers while working remotely.
 When working from home, company leaders should go above and beyond to communicate as much as possible with their team members.
 Communication that would happen in the office setting still needs to happen when working from home.
 For example, scheduling daily huddles to go over project updates and share company news will help ensure everyone is on the same page and is a great way to keep individuals connected daily.

-Plus, with new video conferencing technologies, such as Zoom and Microsoft Teams, and messaging platforms, such as Slack, it is easier than ever before for employees to connect with other team members to have their questions answered, provide support on projects or even just check-in to see how they are adjusting to remote work.
+Plus, with video conferencing technologies, such as Zoom and Microsoft Teams, and messaging platforms, such as Slack, it is easier than ever for employees to connect with other team members to have their questions answered, provide support on projects or even just check-in to see how they are doing.
 It is easy to feel isolated when working remotely, but by encouraging open communication, these feelings can be reduced.

 3. Human connection is key.

-For example, if you enjoyed monthly potlucks prior to COVID-19, consider hosting a virtual lunch hour via Microsoft Teams or Zoom where employees can chat and catch up with each other, just like they would during an in-person potluck.
+You can also find ways to create virtual experiences during the workday.
+Turn your monthly potlucks into a virtual lunch hour via Microsoft Teams or Zoom where employees can chat and catch up with each other, just like they would during an in-person potluck.
 Or, consider hosting a company trivia night or yoga session where team members can come together and participate in a fun activity via video conferencing, all while staying connected to their co-workers.
-Offering virtual activities will keep employees engaged and prevent them from feeling detached from the company while working from home.
+Offering virtual activities will keep employees engaged and prevent them from feeling detached from the company.

 4. In the “new normal” identify new goals.